ferdesmello/drake-metaculus/README.md

 # Drake-Metaculus

 This folder contains code that calculates the [Drake equation](https://en.wikipedia.org/wiki/Drake_equation) using probability functions (not point estimates) for the factors, obtaining a distribution (not a point estimate) of the possible number of detectable alien civilizations in our Galaxy.
-This is done using forecasts of the value of the factors from the [Metaculus](https://www.metaculus.com/home/) website.
+This is done using the most recent community forecasts for the value of the factors on the [Metaculus](https://www.metaculus.com/home/) website.

 ## The Drake equation